 I’m not sure who is responsible for the bulk of this mess, but a mess it is.
 Slow, cardboard, repetitive, generic.

-A prologue which serves no purpose but a painting-by-numbers literary device.
+A prologue which serves no purpose except being a painting-by-numbers literary device.
 Our protagonist used to play with a golden robot toy.
 Coincidentally, later in his life, our protagonist becomes a golden robot.
 What a pretty circle!

 Dialogue that seems lifted from 70s pulp SF.
 An homage to Clarke, I’m sure.